-Accepting connectivity is like opening the Pandora box – however – if ever there was a decision moment it is most probably already gone and part of prehistoric history for most firms and organizations.
+Accepting connectivity is like opening a Pandora box – however – if ever there was a decision moment it is most probably already gone and part of prehistoric history in most firms and organizations.
 What matters now is to find the acceptable balance between risk exposure and security investments in order to sleep well at night.

 DMZ Security Architecture as security vehicle

-Obviously, such servers would be placed in a dedicated network zone, a DMZ.
-However, a comprehensive IT Security Architecture is recommended in order to deal with these communication risks.
+Obviously, servers which enable such communication would be placed in a dedicated network zone – a DMZ.
+However, a comprehensive IT Security Architecture is recommended in order to deal with the communication risks.

 Everything starts with the premise to prevent direct connectivity or communication between internal and external networks by using a DMZ architecture with restricted rules and setup.
 Ideally, there would be two firewalls as internal and external boundary.
 The DMZ would harbor the servers which should be accessible from both sides.

 Ideally, no connection will be initiated from the DMZ, anyone can access it but only from one direction.
 Just think of it as a black hole.
-However, unlike a real black hole, it is also possible to get information out of it.
-Depending on firewall capabilities and setup connections can be kept open in order to grab desired information, all while respecting the initial policy not to allow services in a DMZ to start connection activities.
+However, just as Hawking postulates, a black hole is not always one way but it is also possible to get something out of it.
+The same for a DMZ; connections can be kept open in order to grab desired data, all while respecting the initial policy not to allow services in a DMZ which would start connection activities on their own.

-Furthermore, these servers also need to be protected.
-Leaving them alone is no option as anything connected directly to the Internet is highly exposed and at risk.
+Furthermore, these DMZ servers need to be protected.
+Leaving them alone is not an option as anything connected directly to the Internet is highly exposed and at risk.
 Constant monitoring and also a secure way of server maintenance will be required.

 The proxy service in the DMZ makes the difference

 That is where the purpose of the DMZ becomes important.
-There is no such thing as all-purpose data inspection service that would be considered as good enough for all scenarios.
+There is no such thing as all-purpose data inspection service which would be considered as good enough for all thinkable scenarios.
 Next generation firewalls are often sold with the argument that they provide deep packet inspection.
-A good thing – theoretically.
+A good thing, theoretically.
 However, it is an easy feature to turn on but a feature hard to maintain over time.

 The behavior of such a firewall will be guided by myriads of background rules, maybe updated automatically from the vendor.
 This makes it error prone and difficult to maintain if the enterprise IT is complex.
 A serious business cannot leave it to IT hazards if their services must be available.
-Separation of concerns is a good and manageable alternative to such a chaos.
+Separation of concerns is a good and manageable alternative in order to prevent chaos.

 That is why the deep packet inspection feature is rarely used intensively on next generation firewalls.
 However, deep packet inspection matters more in dedicated scenarios, which is often implemented with specialized proxy solutions close enough to the application – in terms of IT layer but also in terms of similar IT personnel.

 A Web Application Firewall (WAF) is such a dedicated proxy solution for web applications.
 All incoming web traffic for the application is routed and filtered through this security device.
-In the best case, the application owner can actively make use of the WAF features and build a rock solid web application.
+In the best case, the application owner can actively make use of the WAF features for setting up a rock solid web application security.